thirdtank/brut/doc-src/javascript.md

 ### Ajax Form Submission

 To submit a form via Ajax, you can use `<brut-ajax-submit>` around the `<button>` that should submit the form with Ajax.
-This element attempts to provide a fault-tolerante user experience and will set various attributes on itself to allow you to change styling during the various phases of the request.
+This element attempts to provide a fault-tolerant user experience and will set various attributes on itself to allow you to change styling during the various phases of the request.

 If the submission works, it will fire a `brut:submitok` event that your custom code can receive and do whatever makes the most sense